 You’ll find more hills around the Quad Cities than most places, so if you feel like a thrilling ride, pick up a sled and head out.

 You can find especially good sledding at Fejervary Park and Duck Creek Park in Davenport, Scott County Park in Eldridge, Camden Park in Milan, and Lincoln and Longview Parks in Rock Island.

-I’ve decided to change that this year, by heading out to the Wapsi River Center in Dixon, IA, for some beautiful snowy days.
+Head out to the Wapsi River Center in Dixon, IA, for some snowshoeing and cross-country skiing.